JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 <br style=“clear:both;”/>

 > “No professed revelation of religion could be regarded as authentic if it failed to recognize the duty demands of ethical obligation which had been created and fostered by preceding evolutionary religion.
-Revelation unfailingly enlarges the ethical horizon of evolved religion while it simultaneously and unfailingly expands the moral obligations of all prior revelations.” ([[UB 101:9.1](/en/The_Urantia_Book/101#p9_1))
+Revelation unfailingly enlarges the ethical horizon of evolved religion while it simultaneously and unfailingly expands the moral obligations of all prior revelations.” (<a id="a95_377"></a>[[UB 101:9.1](/en/The_Urantia_Book/101#p9_1))

 **But you can only read The Urantia Book if you are educable.**